Students with Special or Additional Learning Needs: our approach

 Differentiated support

-Although we are a selective school, we recognise that some students might have difficulties accessing the curriculum: in these cases effective and differentiated support is provided within the classroom by the subject teacher.
-Students with A.L.N., however, may require structured learning support which is different from the more general classroom support given to other students of the same age.
+Although we are a selective school, we recognise that some students might have difficulties accessing the curriculum; in these cases effective and differentiated support is provided within the classroom by the subject teacher.
+Students with additional learning needs, however, may require structured learning support which is different from the more general classroom support given to other students of the same age.

 How do we define students with Additional Learning Needs?